-Our team has excellent independent expertise and knowledge of the education sector and are not tied to any pension arrangements.
+Our experienced team has excellent education sector knowledge and are not tied to any pension arrangements

-TPS is an excellent way to provide defined benefit pension benefits in a low risk and relatively low cost manner, but costs have increased dramatically and schools that participate in the TPS are subject to whatever changes future governments choose to make.
+TPS (and the Scottish equivalent) is an excellent way to provide defined benefit pension benefits in a low risk and relatively low cost manner, but costs have increased dramatically and schools that participate in the TPS are subject to whatever changes future Governments choose to make.

 We have excellent knowledge of the education sector and are not tied to any pension arrangements so can help ensure your school decides on the most appropriate pension arrangement for your teaching staff.